TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 ### Setting up infrastructure

-> Important: Skip this step if your organization is already using Taito CLI.
-In such case you should use the existing infrastructure.
-Ask for taito configuration settings from your colleagues.
+> IMPORTANT: Skip this step if your organization is already using Taito CLI.
+In such case you should use the existing infrastructure instead of creating a new zone.
+Ask for taito configuration settings from your colleagues and copy-paste the settings to your `~/.taito/taito-config.sh` file.

 Create a new zone with the following steps: